Modern Command

 Key Takeaways

-Modern Command retains a loyal core through its tactical loop, but technical debt and forced online requirements erode the player base, so the PM must prioritize stability and offline-play restoration to prevent further churn.
+Modern Command retains a loyal core through high-quality tactical gameplay, but technical debt regarding progress persistence and resource timers threatens long-term viability, so the team must prioritize cloud-save infrastructure to stabilize the user base.

 Where Is It Heading?